alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   - css
   - blogging about blogging
 ---
-I made a small tweak to the site this week -- I've added "new" banners to articles I've written recently, and any post marked as "new" will always appear on the homepage.
+I made a small tweak to the site this week -- I've added "new" banners to articles I've written recently, and any post marked as "new" will be pinned to the homepage.
-Previously, the homepage was just a random selection of six articles I've written, from any time.
+Previously, the homepage was just a random selection of six articles I'd written at any time.

 {%
   picture
   filename="new_banners.png"
   width="600"
+  alt="A pair of cards.
+Each card has a big image and some descriptive text underneath, and the word “new” on a coloured background set across the top right-hand corner of the image."
 %}

-Last year I [made some changes][not_all_equal] to de-emphasise sorting by date, and while I stand by that decision, I think I went too far.
+Last year I [made some changes][not_all_equal] to de-emphasise sorting by date, and while I stand by that decision, I went too far.
-Nobody comes to my site asking *"what did Alex write on a specific date"*, but there are people who come to the site asking *"what did Alex write recently"*.
+Nobody comes to my site asking *"what did Alex write on a specific date"*, but there are people who ask *"what did Alex write recently"*.
-I'd made it more difficult to find my newest writing, and I want to fix that.
+I'd made it more difficult to find my newest writing, so I'm giving it a subtle visual treatment and more prominence on the homepage.

 This should have been a simple change, but it became a lesson about the inner workings of CSS.